Could You Be Owed Compensation for App Store Overcharging?

 How it works

-Answer a few simple questions to see if you could be included in the group claim.
+Answer a few simple questions to see if you could be included as part of the group claim.

 Visit the official claim site